oribaldi/graphite-intro/README.md

 The version used here is Graphite 0.9.15.

 ## Grafana
-[Grafana](http://grafana.org/) is an open source suite used for visualizing time-series data for infrastructure and app analytics, from numerous sources.
+[Grafana](http://grafana.org/) is an open source suite used for visualizing time-series data, for infrastructure and app analytics.
+This information can come from numerous resources, like Graphite.
 Grafana has a Graphite query editor that allows to navigate the metric space, add functions, create dashboards, and much more.
 A particularly useful feature is the possibility to synchronize timescales of different graphs.
 This helps spotting correlations among different events.

 The version used here is Grafana 4.0.